 Juan Carlos Velazquez inherited this farm from family.
 He and Carlos Morales, the farm administrator, greeted us with firm handshakes and a welcoming smile.
 I grew up in South Dakota and can spot an honest-to-God farmer from a mile away.
 These men were farmers — and they had the calluses on their hands to back it up.

 Finca el Potrero has been in the family since 1898, passed from generation to generation, but didn’t start growing coffee until 1928.
 It rests on the slopes of the Volcan de Agua at 5,000 feet above sea level and boasts 175 acres of fertile coffee plants and impressive processing facilities.
 They grow certified genuine Antigua coffee, specializing in Bourbon, Caturra and Catimor varieties.
-The farm has both a wet and dry mill, and the coffee is dried on patios.
+The farm has both a wet and a dry mill, and the coffee is dried on patios.
 They produce 1,600 quintals of coffee a year, or roughly 160,000 kilograms, and export it to locations around the world — including the United States.

 As we walked row after row of cherry-laden plants, I received an education on both the science and art of coffee farming.
 Red is ripe, green is not ripe, and yellow is rare.
 We picked cherries and used our teeth to squeeze out the sugary sweet bean inside.
 I had no idea how delicious coffee right off the branch was.
 I could snack on these treats all day, I thought.
 After being picked, these cherries will be sent in for the first step of processing: washing.